Details

 Optional Activities

-Most optional activities are booked and paid for locally in the local currency.
-You do not have to decide in advance for which activities you would like to sign up.
+Most optional activities are booked and paid for locally, sometimes in the local currency, and you do not have to decide in advance which ones you would like to sign up for.
 The prices listed are based on the latest information we have received from our participants and G Adventures.
 They are not guaranteed to be accurate.
 Please use them as a rough guide for budgeting your trip.

 Athens Sunset Bike Tour: $43 USD